Documentation

 Set up your PostgreSQL-compatible database

 The InfluxDB Catalog that stores metadata related to your time series data requires a PostgreSQL or PostgreSQL-compatible database (AWS Aurora, hosted PostgreSQL, etc.).
-The process for installing and setting up your PostgreSQL-compatible database depend on the database you use or the database provider.
+The process for installing and setting up your PostgreSQL-compatible database depends on the database and database provider you use.
 Refer to your database’s or provider’s documentation for setting up your PostgreSQL-compatible database.

 • Minimum of 4 GB of memory or equivalent provider-specific units.

-• To avoid conflicts and prevents issues caused by shared usage with other applications, ensure that your PostgreSQL-compatible instance is dedicated exclusively to InfluxDB.
+• To avoid conflicts and prevent issues caused by shared usage with other applications, ensure that your PostgreSQL-compatible instance is dedicated exclusively to InfluxDB.

 We strongly recommended running the PostgreSQL-compatible database in a separate namespace from InfluxDB or external to Kubernetes entirely.
 Doing so makes management of the InfluxDB cluster easier and helps to prevent accidental data loss.